apache/pdfbox-docs/content/2.0/faq.md

 ### What to do with the IllegalArgumentException "Numbers of source Raster bands and source color space components do not match"?

 Sadly, this is a known bug in Java Imaging.
 Use the twelvemonkeys library as described in the [dependencies](dependencies.html) page.

+### Why do black inkblots, black stains, black clouds or black spots appear when rendering?

+This is a bug in the original java JPEG2000 decoder.
+You can see examples of such images in [PDFBOX-1752](https://issues.apache.org/jira/browse/PDFBOX-1752) and related issues.
+Use the newer (1.4.0 or higher) `jai-imageio-jpeg2000` and `jai-imageio-core` decoders as explained in the [dependencies](dependencies.html) page.